mitchas/glass-browser/README.md

 - Adjust transparency to your liking.
 - Click the eye to enable click-through mode.
 It will ignore mouse clicks and let you interact with windows below.
 - To disable click-through and interact with the window again, click the icon in the Windows dock/taskbar and minimize it, then click again to open it and it will be disabled.

+## Known Issues
+- Transparency seems to not be working on Linux - but it still floats above other windows.